About Earth Overshoot Day

 graphic of foot with breakdown of Ecological Footprint land types

-Source: WWF Japan and Global Footprint Network; Ecological Footprint for Sustainable Living in Japan
+Source of Illustration: WWF Japan and Global Footprint Network; Ecological Footprint for Sustainable Living in Japan

 Just as a bank statement tracks income against expenditures, Global Footprint Network measures a population’s demand for and ecosystems’ supply of resources and services.
 These calculations then serve as the foundation for calculating Earth Overshoot Day.